Peoples sets bowl rushing mark, App State tops North Texas

 So instead, it was the Mountaineers returning to Coastal Carolina’s teal-colored field for the second time this season after losing to the Chanticleers 34-23 in November.

-Tight end Henry Pearson had first-half TD catches of 22 and 11 yards before the Mountaineers put things out of reach with a 70-yard touchdown run by Marcus Williams Jr. and Peoples’ 64-yard burst to the end zone to lead 35-14 at the half.
+Tight end Henry Pearson had first-half TD catches of 22 and 11 yards before App State put things out of reach with a 70-yard touchdown run by Marcus Williams Jr. and Peoples’ 64-yard burst to the end zone.
+The Mountaineers led 35-14 at the half.

 Peoples piled on with a 62-yard scoring run in the third quarter.
 He finished the period with a 76-yard run, but was caught just shy of the end zone.
 No matter.
-Peoples went in from a yard out for his final touchdown.
+Peoples went in from a yard out.

 He added an 11-yard touchdown run around the left side in the final period.
 Peoples was still running hard with a 7-yard gain midway through the fourth quarter that moved him atop the NCAA record book for bowl rushing yards.